-- Doesn’t oxidize and won’t turn black
+- Restorations will not oxidize and turn black

-- Won’t discolor teeth
+- Will not discolor your teeth

 - Preserves more natural tooth structure

-- Seals with tooth
+- Seals with your tooth

-- Can insulate teeth
+- Can insulate and strengthen your teeth

-- Don’t contain toxic mercury
+- Does not contain toxic mercury

 Metal amalgam fillings aren’t actually attached to your teeth.
-Instead, they’re just pushed in the hole drilled in your tooth, held in place by pressure.
+Rather, the material is pushed in the hole drilled into your tooth and held in place by pressure.
 However, if the pressure decreases, liquid and bacteria can seep in around the filling, leading to erosion and decay around the filling.
 Tooth-colored fillings are actually bonded to your teeth, and create a tight seal, so liquids and bacteria are kept out.

 Keeping liquids out helps tooth-colored fillings keep your teeth insulated so you’re less sensitive to hot and cold liquids.
 And because they’re not metal, they won’t conduct the heat into your tooth as much as metal amalgam fillings.
 Also, because they don’t bond to your tooth, they can actually weaken your tooth because they create a place where fractures can begin.
 Tooth-colored or composite fillings don’t often lead to as much weakening, due in part because you retain more of your natural teeth and also because they are made of ceramic which can actually strengthen your teeth.

 What Are Tooth-Colored Fillings?

 If tooth-colored fillings aren’t metal, what are they?
 Tooth-colored fillings come in two types: composite and ceramic.
 Composite fillings are a plastic matrix that has inclusions of glass or ceramic to add strength.
 These are easily prepared and fitted in a single visit.
-These tend to be less durable than metal amalgam fillings.